vesoft-inc/nebula/docs/nGQL-tutorial.md

 you to follow these syntax norms:

 - KEYWORDS are in uppercase

+  - eg: `SHOW SPACES` the keywords here are all written in uppercase

 - node Aliases are in lower camel case (start with lowercase)

+  - eg:  node alias userName

-- Labels are in upper camel case (start with uppercase
+- Tags are in upper camel case (start with uppercase）

+  - eg: `CREATE TAG ManageTeam` the tag name **ManageTeam** is written in upper camel case

-- RELATIONS are in upper snake case (like IS_A)
+- EDGES are in upper snake case (like IS_A)

+  - eg: CREATE EDGE Play_for (name) the edge name **Play_for** is written in upper snake case

 - Property names are in lower camel case

+  - eg: kobeBryant